Chris Wilson (Australian musician): 1987–1991: Crown of Thorns and The Pub Dogs

 In 1987, Wilson formed his own band, Crown of Thorns, with Barry Palmer and Chris Rodgers on double bass, bass guitar and fiddle Stuart Coupe of The Canberra Times described the group's sound as "a diverse amalgam, recalling everything from Tim Buckley to Captain Beefheart and American blues".
 While Wilson felt his group was not only a blues band as "there's elements of country and straight rock 'n' roll".
-Their debut release was a six-track extended play, Gnawing on the Bones of Elvis, which was produced by the band and appeared in April 1988.
+Their debut release was a six-track extended play, Gnawing on the Bones of Elvis(Crawdaddy Records), which was produced by the band and appeared in April 1988.
 Australian musicologist, Ian McFarlane, noted it was "sparsely recorded ... [which] mixed one side of electric blues including Willie Dixon's 'Bring It on Home', and one side of acoustic folk tunes".

-Crown of Thorns released a studio album, Carnival (February 1989), using a line up of Wilson, Palmer and Rodgers, joined by Justin Brady on violin, Barbara Waters on guitar, vocals and mandolin (ex-Hollowmen) and former bandmate Jones on drums.
+Crown of Thorns released a studio album, Carnival (February 1989.
+Crawdaddy Records), using a line up of Wilson, Palmer and Rodgers, joined by Justin Brady on violin, Barbara Waters on guitar, vocals and mandolin (ex-Hollowmen) and former bandmate Jones on drums.
 The album was produced by Wilson and Waters with Chris Thompson.
 McFarlane described it as a "more fully realised work than the debut.
 [It] mixed blues, country and folk with a great deal of verve and authority".
 It contained Wilson's composition "The Ballad of Slim Boy Fat", which was a "highlight" of the album with its "spectacular blues/gospel" style.
-In 1990 the group released another studio album, Babylon, with Wilson, Rodgers and Waters joined by Ashley Davies on drums (ex-White Cross).
+In 1990 the group released another studio album, Babylon (Crawdaddy Records) with Wilson, Rodgers and Waters joined by Ashley Davies on drums (ex-White Cross).

 Late in 1990 he formed a briefly existing group, The Pub Dogs, with Wilson on harmonica and lead vocals, Barry Palmer on electric and acoustic guitars, Graham Lee on pedal steel guitar and backing vocals (ex-The Triffids); and Marko Halstead on acoustic guitar, mandolin and backing vocals (of The Blackeyed Susans).
-They issued a live EP, Scatter's Liver: Pub Dogs Live on the Wireless in the next year on Shock Records, which had been recorded at radio station Triple J's studios in Melbourne on 22 October 1990.
+They issued a live EP, Scatter's Liver: Pub Dogs Live on the Wireless in the next year on Crawdaddy Records thru Shock Records, which had been recorded at radio station Triple J's studios in Melbourne on 22 October 1990.

 In August 1991 Wilson provided lead vocals for the debut solo album by Robin Casinader (ex-the Wreckery), All This Will Be Yours.

+He also played harmonica on three songs on the album Woodface (1991) by Crowded House ("Chocolate Cake", "Tall Trees", and "There Goes God").